 In 2010 Kadaster has started a project called 'Provisional cadastral boundaries'.
-As the time between deed registration and parcel creation after field survey is long (from 6 to 12 months), the registration and map seems temporarily inconsistent, causing a complex database system.
+As the time between deed registration and parcel creation after field survey is long (from 6 to 12 months),

+TS07B - Cadastral and Land Administration Perspectives, 5802 C.J.
+(Kees) de Zeeuw Land administration for people, profit and planet the registration and map seems temporarily inconsistent, causing a complex database system.
 Hence, a solution in the cadastral update process is being developed.
 In the future mutation process, parcel creation will be done before deed registration with provisional boundaries and parcel area.
-A simple verification of geometry of the new boundaries will be done in the
+A simple verification of geometry of the new boundaries will be done in the terrain later on.

-International Federation of Surveyors Article of the Month - October 2012 terrain later on.
 To facilitate this process a web application (called 'Splits!') is being developed.
 This application allows the owner or notary to prepare a request for parcel division with provisional geometrical data of the new future cadastral boundaries, using a web based geographic information system.
 In this way an extreme improvement will be made in the actuality of the data on private and public ownership in the Netherlands.